What is a Closing?

 Within 24 hours of your scheduled closing, you may choose to conduct a final walkthrough to make sure everything is in order and nothing has been removed that is included in the purchase contract.
 After that’s done, your earnest money or deposit in the escrow account will be applied toward your down payment on the home and you’ll need to arrange to cover all closing costs.

 The final step is to sign the papers.
 It’s good to take your time with this as the agreement can be up to 100 pages in length.
-Carefully analyzing the fine print will save you a lot of time and worry if something seems amiss.
+Carefully analyzing the fine print will save you a lot of time and worry if something seems amiss down the line.
 One key thing to do is to ensure your interest rate is correct and that there’s no penalty for prepayment.
-Bring your attorney or real estate agent with you if you’re not sure about translating all of the legalese.
+If you have concerns about understanding the document, be sure to reach out to an attorney.

 Closing on a house seems like a cumbersome task, but the toughest part of it is the waiting.
 If you take the time to enlist the help of good professionals at every stage of the process and you feel confident that you’ve done your research, you’ll look forward to the day when you get the keys and can cross the threshold to your new home.